-Balerno is a large village laying to the south of the A70 road from Edinburgh to Lanark some three miles south west of the Edinburgh by-pass and seven miles south west of the city centre.
+Balerno is a large village just to the south of the A70 road from Edinburgh to Lanark some three miles south-west of the Edinburgh by-pass and seven miles south-west of the city centre.
 It also lies to the south of the valley of the Water of Leith, and the Bavelaw Burn runs immediately to its east: both important factors in Balerno's growth.

 At the end of the 1800s a series of reservoirs were built in the Pentland Hills, the nearest being only a mile south of Balerno.
 In 1874 the railway arrived, following a line that came from Edinburgh along the valley of the Water of Leith to reach a station and goods yard at Balerno before curving north to rejoin the main line.
 This started a trend for Balerno to be used as a dormitory for those working in Edinburgh.
 By the 1900s, quarrying along the ridge between Balerno and Kirknewton also became established.
 The population of Balerno had reached 1,500 by 1950.

 The railway was closed to passengers in 1943, and to freight in 1967.
 Its line towards Edinburgh now forms part of the Water of Leith Walkway.
 But despite this, the story of Balerno since 1950 has been one of rapid growth.
 It forms part of the area of City of Edinburgh Council, and in some ways can be thought of as the most south-westerly of Edinburgh's suburbs, albeit with a rural location that has made it a very attractive place to live.
 In the 50 years from 1950 to 2001 the population increased from 1,500 to 6,031.